Nature of Operations and Summary of Significant Accounting Policies

 Level 3 - Valuation is based on models where significant inputs are not observable.
 The unobservable inputs reflect the Company's own assumptions about the inputs that market participants would use.

-The Company has goodwill and intangible assets as a result of the 2011 business combinations discussed throughout this form 10-K. These assets were valued with the assistance of a valuation consultant and consisted of level 3 valuation techniques.
+These assets were valued with the assistance of a valuation consultant and consisted of Level 3 valuation techniques.

-The Company’s financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities and long-term debt.
+The Companys financial instruments consist of cash, accounts receivable, accounts payable, accrued liabilities and notes payable.
 The estimated fair value of cash, accounts receivable, accounts payable and accrued liabilities approximate their carrying amounts due to the short-term nature of these instruments.
-The carrying value of long-term debt also approximates fair value since their terms are similar to those in the lending market for comparable loans with comparable risks.
+The carrying value of notes payable also approximates fair value because their terms are similar to those in the lending market for comparable loans with comparable risks.
 None of these instruments are held for trading purposes.

 Accounts receivable are carried at their estimated collectible amounts.
 The Company grants unsecured credit to substantially all of its customers.
 Ongoing credit evaluations are performed and potential credit losses are charged to operations at the time the account receivable is estimated to be uncollectible.
 Since the Company cannot necessarily predict future changes in the financial stability of its customers, the Company cannot guarantee that its reserves will continue to be adequate.

 From time to time, the Company may have a limited number of customers with individually large amounts due.
-Any unanticipated change in one of the customer’s credit worthiness could have a material effect on the results of operations in the period in which such changes or events occurred.
-The Company recorded an allowance for doubtful accounts of $18,050 at December 31, 2011, and had no allowance for doubtful accounts at December 31, 2010.
+Any unanticipated change in one of the customers credit worthiness could have a material effect on the results of operations in the period in which such changes or events occurred.
+As of June 30, 2013 and December 31, 2012, the Company recorded an allowance for doubtful accounts of $34,930 and $44,700, respectively.

 Net property and equipment were as follows: